Listen free for 30 days

 timely, thought provoking and well argued

-David Goodhart latest book ploughs, in greater depth, furrow ploughed by Nassim Taleb and Peter Thiel in challenging the conventional wisdom that university education is a universal panacea for all society's ills. whereas Taleb attacks the transparent idiocy emerging from e academy, goodhart's perspective is more structural Colin that while university has a roll, it is singularly unsuited for for the occasional training for craft and social care occupations, yet entry into these callings also is increasingly being framed by requirements for university qualification.
+David Goodhart's latest book ploughs, in greater depth, a furrow first cut by Nassim Taleb and Peter Thiel in challenging the conventional wisdom that university education is a universal panacea for all society's ills.
+Whereas Taleb attacks the transparent idiocy emerging from the academy, Goodhart's perspective is more structural: while university has a role, it is singularly unsuited for the occasional training for craft and social care occupations, yet entry into these callings also is increasingly being framed by requirements for university qualification.

 Something went wrong.
 Please try again in a few minutes.